bart747/mysite/content/blog/alt-lazy-load.md

 {{< /highlight >}}

 There are 10 available iterations.
 Each one waits 200ms.
-Than the script checks the image completion.
+Then the script checks the image completion.

 If the last top image is ready, the script loads the bottom images and we're done.

 If not, we have another iteration.

-If after all iterations the last top image is still not complete, the script will load the bottom group without waiting for anything.
+In case that after all iterations the last top image is still not complete, the script will load the bottom group without waiting for anything.

 The iteration limit is useful when a connection is slow and a user starts to scroll down the page almost immediately.
 In that kind of situation speed of above the fold content is no longer a priority.